aehrc/VariantSpark/CONTRIBUTING.md

 In particular:

 * For Python code follow PEP 8 with one exception: lines can be up to 100 characters in length, not 79.
+* Scala code is formatted with `scalafmt` with the configuration file in .scalafmt.conf - maven build checks the formatting but does not apply automatically.
+You can setup you IDE (e.g. IntelJ) to apply the formatting or run `./dev/scalafmt` to apply formatting to all new files.